probmods/probmods2/chapters/09-hierarchical-models.md

 ---
 layout: chapter
 title: Hierarchical models
-description: The power of abstraction
+description: The power of abstraction.
 ---

 <!-- NEED TO BREAK THIS DOWN INTO TWO KINDS OF POINTS: